MF138900 - SEMI MF1389 - Test Method for Photoluminescence Analysis of Single Crystal Silicon for III-V Impurities

 Many laboratories use photoluminescence to analyze epitaxial layers.
 However this application encounters many variables and the underlying physics is not fully understood; hence these test methods do not attempt to outline standard practices regarding such analysis.

-SEMI C35 — Specifications and Guideline for Nitric Acid
+SEMI C35 — Specification and Guide for Nitric Acid

 SEMI M59 — Terminology for Silicon Technology